Worried about choosing the right long distance mover?

 1. The Better Business Bureau (BBB)

 The BBB is an excellent resource to check your mover out.
-We have provided our reliability report here for your reference.

 2. Canadian Association of Movers (CAM)

 The Canadian Association of Movers (CAM) is the only mover’s association in Canada that regulates and keeps records of reputable and disreputable movers.

 To validate a mover or van line, go to:

 Unfortunately, many of the moving companies listed on the internet are not qualified to perform long distance moves.
 They give the impression they are a full-service business with office locations all over Canada when actually it’s not the case.
 Most are independent home/office, cell phone operated businesses.
 They book your business and farm it out to another moving company that actually does the work.
 They lack infrastructure, dispatch, customer service departments, trained haulers and office locations to provide you with the service you require.